react-native-camera/react-native-camera/docs/RNCamera.md

 ## Example

-To see more of the `RNCamera` in action, with Face Detection, you can check out the source in [RNCamera Example](https://github.com/react-native-community/rncamera-example) repository.
+To see more of the `RNCamera` in action you can check out the [RNCamera examples directory](https://github.com/react-native-community/react-native-camera/tree/master/examples).

 ## Open Collective